Parasocial interaction: Future research

 The prevailing use of social media and its impact on mediated relationships also requires further study of PSI.
 Different social media platforms provide channels through which celebrities communicate with their followers easily, making parasocial interaction/relationships seem less unidirectional and perhaps more satisfying and intense.
 As such, whether social media has made PSI more a part of everyday life needs further exploration.
 Technological development has been raising questions regarding the role of PSI in our social lives, as media content is available in more places and times.
 Our mediated friends are never too far away; instead, they actually rest in our pockets and sleep in our beds.
 Whether this means that we spend more time and effort on cultivating these relationships and will be less dependent on real social relationships, needs further exploration.

+While parasocial relationships are typically seen as a relationship with a media persona whom the individual views positively, more research should be done surround parasocial relationships with media personas who the individual views in a negative sense.
+There are many instances on social media where negative interactions exist (negative sentiments expressed towards politicians, athletes, etc.).
+It would be interesting to understand how these negative interactions and relationships can affect us, and our other relationships.
+Additionally, more research should be done on the well-being consequences of parasocial relationships with media persona who may inspire hate or other negative emotions, such as towards a particular group of people.

+The role that mediated communication and engagement played during the pandemic may have led to media personas being evaluated with similar (or the same) cognitive processes we use when interacting with real-life friends.
+This may continue to influence our parasocial relationships, and more should be learned regarding the long-term effects of COVID-19 on the functioning of parasocial relationships.

 Other concerns include the continuity of media figures representation across various media outlets, and the notion of parasocial interaction as compensation for lack of social outlets.
 Popstars, for example, may not only appear on television, but on several different television or radio programs, as either a chat guest or a performer; further repeated viewings of these stars would intensify visual aspects of parasocial interaction with that star.
 Most research has typically characterized media users as a television viewer who is often solitary and in need of social interaction.
 The different types of user-figure interaction can be addressed by conceptualizing parasocial interaction as an extension of ordinary social interaction.
 Through close examination of social encounters that are significant for parasocial relationships, we can continue to distinguish between parasocial interaction as an isolated activity and as longer-term interaction.